 Does my diet have anything to do with arthritis in my knee?

 Some patients with gout need to avoid certain foods, but the majority of patients actually do not have gout and do not need to follow a specific diet.

-Studies have shown that oral glucosamine can delay the progression of knee arthritis but it has not been shown to prevent knee arthritis in people who do not have the condition.
+Studies have shown that oral glucosamine can delay the progression of knee osteoarthritis but it has not been shown to prevent knee osteoarthritis in people who do not have the condition.